 - ¼ cup water

-- Blanch the herbs in the water for 10 seconds, then remove and refresh in cold water, squeeze dry and chop.
-Combine the herbsand remaining ingredients except the oil and water in the bowl of a blender, then puree, drizzling in the oil, until very smooth.
+- Combine the chopped herbs and remaining ingredients except the oil and water in the bowl of a blender, then puree, drizzling in the oil, until very smooth.

-- At the end, add the water.
+- At the end, add the water, then puree for another 5 seconds or so to really get it nice and smooth.
 Transfer to a pint jar and store in the fridge.
 The sauce will lose it’s bright green color after a few days but will be good for weeks.